 Check out virtual live entertainment

 Homegrown ticket vendor BookMyShow is bringing free live entertainment to your screens daily.
-From comedy shows to live streamed concerts, catch artists from around the world perform 30-minute shows on the website's new home feature, Live From HQ.
-Indian comedy superstar Vir Das and songbird Kamakshi Khanna (30 March) are some of the featured acts – stay tuned to their website for more artist announcements.
+From comedy shows to poetry readings, catch artists from around the world perform 30-minute shows on the website's new home feature, Live From HQ.
+Indian comedy superstar Vir Das and songbird Kamakshi Khanna have been some of the featured acts.